Computer shuts down by itself… The solutions!

 Conclusion

-Next article The Best Intel i3 Processors
+Next article: The Best Intel i3 Processors

-Hello me, it's François :) Editor in my spare time who loves sharing his passion: TT High tech! 😍 Whether it's hardware, software, video games, social media and many other areas on the site.
-I share with you my analyses, my tests, tutorials and my favorites on various media.
-I am a knowledgeable and demanding technophile, who does not just follow fashion, but who seeks to guide you towards the best solutions.
+Hey there, it's François :) A writer in my spare time who loves sharing his passion: all things tech! 😍 Whether it's hardware, software, video games, social media, or so many other areas, you'll find it all on this site.
+I share my analyses, reviews, tutorials, and my favorite finds across various platforms.
+I'm a knowledgeable and discerning tech enthusiast who doesn't just follow trends, but strives to guide you toward the best solutions.
 So stay tuned!